warrenrhodes/dart_utils/README.md

-# Dart Utils Package
+# Dart Advanced Utils Package

 ## Overview

-The **Dart Utils** package enhances the default dart object by adding powerful and flexible methods.
+The **Dart Advanced Utils** package enhances the default dart object by adding powerful and flexible methods.
 Inspired by Python's versatile, this package introduces extensions that make working with object in Dart more intuitive and concise.

 ## Installation